astro-datalab/notebooks-latest/03_ScienceExamples/DESI/README.md

 ### Astro Data Lab & DESI Help

-If you have an Astro Data Lab question, please visite the [Data Lab User Forum](https://datalab.noirlab.edu/help/).
+If you have an Astro Data Lab question, please visit the [Data Lab User Forum](https://datalab.noirlab.edu/help/).

 If you have a DESI question, please visit the [DESI User Forum](https://help.desi.lbl.gov).